pastelnetwork/pastel/README.md

 Building
 --------

-Build AnimeCoin along with most dependencies from source by running ./acutil/build.sh.
+Build Pastel along with most dependencies from source by running ./pcutil/build.sh.
 Currently only Linux is officially supported.

 License
 -------